How Safe Is Your School's Reopening Plan? Here's What To Look For

 If your family is relatively healthy and local numbers look good, here's how to weigh the key elements of a school reopening plan.

-1) Getting To School: Riding The Bus
+1) Getting to school: Riding the bus

 Look for: Limited capacity and physical distancing.
 Plus masks